 Dance Parties

-A really fun way to interact with characters is at the dance parties in Tomorrowland between 7 and 11 p.m.
-The latest party is out of this world — Stitch's Interplanetary Beach Party Blast.
-Learn new dance moves from Stitch, Pluto, Clarabelle Cow, Horace Horsecollar or others, along with an energetic DJ to keep the party going.
+A really fun way to interact with characters is at the seasonal dance parties in Tomorrowland between 7 and 11 p.m.
+The themed parties have various characters dancing in along with an energetic DJ to keep the party going.

 More Tips for Finding Characters at Disneyland